Scaling limit of heavy tailed nearly unstable cumulative INAR($\infty$) processes and rough fractional diffusions: Abstract

 \section{Abstract}

-In this paper, we investigate the scaling limit of heavy-tailed unstable cumulative INAR($\infty$) processes.
-These processes exhibit a power-law tail of the form $n^{-(1+\alpha)}$ for $\alpha \in (\frac{1}{2}, 1)$, and the $\ell^1$ norm of the kernel vector approaches $1$.
-Our results contrast with the scaling limits of continuous-time heavy-tailed unstable Hawkes processes and those of INAR($p$) processes.
-We show that the discrete-time scaling limit also has a long-memory property and can be seen as an integrated fractional Cox-Ingersoll-Ross process.
+In this paper, we investigate the scaling limit of heavy-tailed nearly unstable cumulative INAR($\infty$) processes.
+These processes exhibit a power-law tail of the form $n^{-(1+\alpha)}$ for $\alpha \in (\frac{1}{2}, 1)$, and the $\ell^1$ norm of the kernel vector converges to 1.
+We demonstrate that the discrete-time scaling limit retains a long-memory property and can be viewed as an integrated fractional Cox-Ingersoll-Ross process.
+Moreover, we present an efficient method for simulating the fractional Cox-Ingersoll-Ross process.
+The simulation and Goodness-of-Fit Test code are available at \url{https://github.com/gagawjbytw/INAR-rough-Heston}.